WORLD CHANGERS FAITHFULLY IMPACTING THE WORLD

 But there was a refuge, a person who not only influenced my life, but who impacted the church around the world.
 She attended school only through 8th grade.
 She wasn’t a world traveler.
-She married a man who gambled, so money was tight.
+Money was tight, because she married a man who gambled.
 This person never lived more than 75 miles from where she grew up, and she never even learned to drive.
 But she loved Jesus and was faithful to what He asked of her.

 This wonderful woman, Leah Danner, was my grandmother.

 I KNEW I WAS LOVED

 Leah read Scripture daily and prayed, by name, for each of her three children and 11 grandchildren.
 As a young girl, when I spent the night at her house, I sat at the top of the stairs outside her bedroom and listened for my name.
 When I heard it, I knew I was loved.

 One evening, as I was listening, I shifted my weight and the floorboards creaked.
 My grandmother discovered me sitting outside her door, but she wasn’t angry.
 Instead, she invited me in, teaching me to pray for others.
 While I didn’t understand all that was happening in this spiritual world of hers, I knew it was special and that I was loved.

 FAITHFULLY IMPACTING THE WORLD IN HER CHURCH

 Leah was faithful in her local church, gave regularly, and served as janitor.
 She loved and showed Jesus to her neighbors and at her job in the sewing factory.
 She chose to follow Jesus no matter the circumstances.
 Her life reminds me of Colossians 3:1-17: